 I am calling this Orecchiette with Roasted Brussels Sprouts my upscale version of Cabbage and Noodles.
-Not only did I roast the sprouts…but I also roasted the garlic.
-No joke…I put the leftovers in the fridge and just went back for another bowl…it is that good.
+Not only did I roast the Brussels sprouts, but I also roasted the garlic.
+No joke.
+I put the leftovers in the fridge and just went back for another bowl.
+It is that good.

 Cut the ends off of the Brussels sprouts and slice into ribbons.
-Lay the sprouts on a baking pan.
-One one corner of the pan, add the garlic…keep in the skin so that it will roast and not burn.
-Drizzle the sprouts and garlic with olive oil.
+Lay the sprouts on a sheet pan.
+One one corner of the pan, add the garlic bulb.
+Keep the garlic in the skin so that it will roast, and not burn.
+Drizzle the Brussels sprouts and garlic with olive oil.
 Season with salt and pepper.

 In a saucepan, add a tablespoon of olive oil or butter with the pignoli nuts.
-You just want to toast them…keep a watchful eye, so they do not burn.
+You just want to toast them.
+Keep a watchful eye, so they do not burn.

 As the nuts are toasting, remove the garlic from the skin and mash up a bit with a fork.
 Add the garlic to the nuts and mash a bit more.

 Gently toss in the pasta and coat with the sauce.
-Add in the roasted Brussels sprouts.
+Fold in the roasted Brussels sprouts.
 Toss to combine.
 If you feel like the pasta absorbed a lot of the sauce, add in a touch more heavy cream and pasta water.
 Stir to warm up.

 Serve the Orecchiette with Roasted Brussels Sprouts in bowls with freshly grated Parmesan cheese and ENJOY!